 The Balfour Declaration of November 2, 1917, was the first recognition for two thousand years that Jews had as much right to a homeland of their own as any other nation or people.
-It was a statement of British support (in principle) for “the establishment in Palestine of national home for the Jewish people.”
+It was a statement of British support (in principle) for “the establishment in Palestine of a national home for the Jewish people.”
 It was made in a letter from Arthur James Balfour, the British foreign secretary, to Baron Rothschild, a prominent Anglo Jew.
 It was left suitably ambiguous.
 British Foreign policy on this and many other issues was intentionally opaque and vague, offering different polices to different parties.
 The Sykes-Picot secret agreement between France and Britain in 1916 had already laid out an agreed division of the Ottoman Empire between the two countries.

 After the First World War was over and the Ottoman Empire that had controlled most of Middle East, was defeated, both Arabs and Jews pursued their own agendas.
 After the peace, the League of Nations awarded Britain a Mandate over the area that included Palestine and Transjordan.
 It was confirmed the San Remo conference of April 1920.
 Both sides were unhappy.
 There was a lot of behind the doors haggling and promising.
 But in the end the allies imposed their will, new dynasties and rulers and in effect created the mess the Middle East is in today.